Japan-U.S. alliance should provide an alternative to China

-And here lies the immense significance of Japanese Prime Minister Yoshihide Suga’s upcoming visit to the White House, the first visit by a foreign leader under the Joseph Biden presidency.
+And here lies the immense significance of Prime Minister Yoshihide Suga’s upcoming visit to the White House, the first visit by a foreign leader under the presidency of Joe Biden.
 The United States and Japan now have a unique opportunity to establish a formidable “G2” (Group of Two) to check China’s worst instincts and uphold a “free and open” order in the Indo-Pacific.

-At the most fundamental level, a revitalized Japan-U.S. alliance should provide a viable alternative to China’s controversial Belt and Road Initiative (BRI), while strengthening the ability of smaller regional states to defend their territorial integrity and recover from the COVID-19 pandemic.
+At the most fundamental level, a revitalized U.S.-Japan alliance should provide a viable alternative to China’s controversial Belt and Road initiative, while strengthening the ability of smaller regional states to defend their territorial integrity and recover from the COVID-19 pandemic.
 As former Singaporean leader Lee Kuan Yew once told his American interlocutors, “(G)ive the region options besides China.”

 Despite all the New Cold War rhetoric swirling around, China is no Soviet Union.
 As the world’s leading trading nation — and likely the world’s largest economy in coming years — the Asian superpower is integral to the global economy in ways the economically isolated and stagnant Soviet Union never was.